VictorTaelin/AI-scripts/README.md

 - `tscoder`: perform refactor requests ([example](https://x.com/VictorTaelin/status/1824489509146227192))

-For VIM integration, this is my (pure gambiarra) [vimrc](https://github.com/VictorTaelin/OSX/blob/master/vimrc).
+For VIM integration, this is my messy [vimrc](https://github.com/VictorTaelin/OSX/blob/master/vimrc).
 Use Sonnet to extract the relevant functions for you (:

+This repo in general is kinda gambiarra.
+Opus-4 might clean it up

 ---